Single studies using the SelfControlledCaseSeries package

 one.
 We define the risk window to start 60 days prior to exposure, and

 end on the day just prior to exposure.
-We combine the two covariate
+We designate the covariate as

 settings in a list for the createSccsIntervalData